 Watch the Heat

 Usually July is one of the hottest months of the year, so it can often times be much too hot for children to be outside for too long.
+This can make watching fireworks with children downright dangerous.
 Make sure you are aware of the temperature and bring plenty of water to keep the children hydrated throughout the evening.
 If possible, make sure you bring a vehicle with working air conditioning to keep everyone cool until the moment the fireworks start.
 Sometimes, if it’s too hot out, you’re better off skipping fireworks and playing a game at home instead.

 There are a lot of things that happen during a fireworks show outing, so make sure you bring plenty of supplies.
 You’ll want a blanket for the children to sit on as well as items like bug spray, lawn chairs, and a cooler full of drinks and snacks.
 It’s also okay to bring small fireworks for the kids like sparklers and smoke bombs, just make sure you follow all of the basic firework safety precautions and supervise them closely.

 The early bird always catches the worm, and that’s particularly true with fireworks shows.
 People will head out up to 3 hours ahead of time to get a great spot, so make it into a family adventure and show up early.
 Remember, you’re building memories with your children to last a lifetime, so spending a little extra time to make it great can go a very long way.